neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

 ```

 Implement these tests by using the public API of `CoveyRoomController` and the mocks defined in the file.
 You may also create new instances of `Player` directly in your tests as you feel necessary.
-**Do not change the names of the tests, their order of appearance in the test file, or add new tests.** However, feel free to add helper methods as necessary.

 ### Hints for using mocks
 Here is an example of a test that uses Jest Mocks, provided by the [jest-mock-extended](https://github.com/marchaos/jest-mock-extended) library (this is the library that Ripley chose to implement the mocks in the handout code).